George Donald RSA RSW

 George Donald is a painter, printmaker and lecturer in studio arts.

-He is currently adjunct professor in the Art Dept. University of Central Florida.
+He is currently visiting professor in the Art Dept. University of Central Florida.

 He retired from full-time teaching in 2001 to concentrate on making art, exhibiting, occasional teaching and consultancies.

-He is a Member and former Keeper of the RSA and RSW.
+He is a Member of the RSA and RSW.